fylkvmdev/dbump/README.md

 - 7up - Mail manager and host
 - Spex - Main manager of the bot and website, frontend developer
 - Special - Main backend developer
-- Wave8 - the guy that always pings me asking to change rategirl percentages